Sbenziane/Gesture-Based-Assignment/README.md

 We also added gesture functionailty to activate the help pop up.
 If the user makes the pinch gesture, a pop up will appear on screen containing information relevant to the game.

-In short, our aim with any gesture-related functionality was to keep it as close as possibly to how you would play a traditional game of buzz wire in real life.
+In short, our aim with any gesture-related functionality was to keep it as close as possible to how you would play a traditional game of buzz wire in real life.
 In particular, the fist gesture and position/movement functionality were heavily inspired by the traditional game.

 ## Hardware Used in Creating the Application
-You are not limited to the hardware listed above.
-If you have your own hardware, or hardware simulator that you wish to use, then feel free.
-The purpose of each piece of hardware should be given with a comparison to other options available.
+As mentioned in the introduction, we considered two possible hardware solutions for our project; motion tracking using a camera and [trackingjs](https://trackingjs.com/) and electromyographic sensor based gesture recognition using a [Myo](https://www.myo.com) armband.
+We thought the camera-based motion tracking was interesting and due to

 # Architecture for the Solution
 the full architecture for the solution, including the class diagrams, any data models, communications and distributed elements that you are creating.